tdom::schema -

 argument is given, the variable with that name is set to a

 validation error message.
-If the XML string is valid and the
+If the XML data is valid and the optional

 - domvalidate domNode